Grasol/random/brainfuck/README.md

  - **/** \- copy to cell 0
  - **?** \- copy to cell 1
  - **#** \- halt
- - **$** \- return data pointer to cell 0
+ - **$** \- back data pointer to cell 0
  - **%** \- exchange data pointeres

 Interpreter have additional data pointer.
-Pointer 1 is a the main pointer and this pointer is use.
-Pointer 2 is additional. '%' command is use to swap values of these pointers.
+First pointer is a the main pointer and this pointer is use.
+Second Pointer is additional. '%' command is use to swap which pointer use.

 ## Macro brainfuck